aznxluvlyguy4u/wiki2/Remote deploying.md

 $ ssh iam-username@instance.ip.address
 ```

+- See [here](https://bitbucket.org/jvt/ocean-premium-frontend/wiki/Register%20SSH%20key#markdown-header-determine-ip-of-target-host) to find the IP address of the target host
 You can find the IP address of the instance on the OP AWS under the [EC2 section](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Instances:sort=instanceId).

 - Switch to sudo user: